Employee attitude: What is it and how it affects workplace culture

 2. Leadership and management style

 Leaders’ and managers’ attitudes are examples for the entire organization.
-Their behavior, communication style, and decision-making process directly influence employee attitudes.
+Their behaviour, communication style, and decision-making process directly influence employee attitudes.

 Supportive, inspiring leaders who foster trust and open communication create a positive work environment.